bartoszlenar/Validot/docs/DOCUMENTATION.md

     - any of the [scope commands](#scope-commands).
     - other [parameter commands](#parameter-commands): [WithExtraMessage](#withextramessage), [WithExtraCode](#withextracode).
 - `WithExtraMessage` adds a single [message](#message) to the [error output](#error-output) of the related scope.
-- `WithExtraMessage` accepts single parameter: message content.
+- `WithExtraMessage` accepts a single parameter: message content.
-- `WithExtraMessage` is the only way to an add additional messages to the [error output](#error-output).
+- `WithExtraMessage` is the only way to add additional messages to the [error output](#error-output).
   - `WithExtraMessage` can be used multiple times, in a row:

 ``` csharp